-Having the right keywords on your website is one of the best ways to increase the exposure of your business online.
-You may worry that you cannot compete with larger companies in the arena of online traffic, but you will be surprised by just how well smaller companies can do if they implement a simple keyword strategy on their site.
+Having the right keywords on your law firm’s website is one of the best ways to increase the exposure of your firm online.
+You may worry that you cannot compete with larger firms in the arena of online traffic, but you will be surprised by just how well smaller law firms can do if they implement a simple keyword strategy on their site.

 Search Engine Optimisation (SEO) is a natural method that is used by website owners to improve the ranking of their website in search engines.
 This relates to when particular words, phrases or terms are typed into the search box by a potential client.

 This ranking is decided using a complex system that is always moving, however, the way that keywords should be used in website content is always going to be important and there are certain steps that every law firm website owner should take.

 If you are not sure about SEO and keywords, I have put together my beginner’s guide to keywords and the key things you need to know.

 How should I choose my keywords?

 It is no secret that you will want to make sure that your website comes as high up in the rankings as possible.
 This means that you need to carefully think about what keywords would work well for your law firm.

 The more niche your keywords the more likely you will be able to hit your target audience.
 Don’t be tempted to go to broad with your keywords.
 Take a moment and pretend to be in your potential client’s shoes – what would they be searching for?

 Also, think about long-tail keywords.
 This really means more than one keyword so for instance ‘Family and Divorce Lawyer’ again this gives you an opportunity to be more precise with targeting your pages.